Motion to Reopen

 Can I be deported if I had a deportation order from many years ago and now I am scheduled to appear at the immigration service office for an interview to get permanent residency based on marriage or other immigration case?

-There are many instances when illegal immigrants had deportation order and went to the interview to 300 N Los Angeles immigration service office to get permanent residency in the U.S. and never came back home from the interview because they were arrested by deportation officers inside the building and were deported without a hearing with immigration judge on a previous deportation order.
+There are many instances when undocumented immigrants had deportation order and went to the interview to 300 N Los Angeles immigration service office to get permanent residency in the U.S. and never came back home from the interview because they were arrested by deportation officers inside the building and were deported without a hearing with immigration judge on a previous deportation order.

 If these people reopened their case before the interview with the immigration officer, they would have had a chance to fight for residency in the U.S. in the immigration court, but they never bothered to reopen their case and as a result got deported.